tylerransdell/onedoor/README.md

-# OneDoor 🚪 — now with more doors
+# OneDoor 🚪 — Now with more doors and more devices.

 NVRs are great at recording, tracking, and reviewing events — even several at once.

 OneDoor is something completely different.

-OneDoor is built for tactical‑speed door awareness: the fastest possible video, the fastest possible audio, and instant control of your entryway.
-It’s the perfect real‑time notification target — now scaled out to support multiple doors, each with its own actions, audio mode, and deep‑linkable view.
+OneDoor is built for the critical seconds that matter: the moment a guest arrives, a delivery needs direction, or a situation needs de‑escalation.
+It delivers the fastest possible video, the fastest possible audio, and instant control of your entryway — all in a clean, real‑time interface.

+The v040 series is OneDoor's biggest expansion yet.
+It’s no longer SIP‑only.
+Any door, any camera, any device can now be part of the system.
+SIP remains the best experience, but OneDoor now supports multiple call modes and non‑SIP hardware, opening the door to an audience far beyond traditional intercom users.

-Tap a notification and you’re at your door in under a second, with instant WebRTC video and full‑duplex SIP audio.
-If the app ever loses scope of the scene, your next step (another door, your NVR, or any external system) is always one button away — and now your next camera and action set is one swipe away.
+Tap a notification and you’re at your door in under a second, with instant WebRTC video and full‑duplex SIP audio when available.
+If the scene changes, your next step — another door, your NVR, or any external system — is always one button away.
+And now your next camera and action set is one swipe away.

 It plays beautifully with NVRs, home automation systems, and professional SIP door stations — without forcing you to learn telecom internals.

-The v040 series respects the ultra‑simple legacy SIP‑only config (non‑breaking), but introduces a powerful yet self‑explanatory unified configuration that supports single‑door or multi‑door setups with ease.
-SIP remains the recommended best experience, but OneDoor now works across multiple call modes and device types.

-The result is a clean, ultra‑fast door application that works seamlessly with your NVR and automation stack — modern, reliable, and tuned to outperform anything in its class.
+The result is a clean, ultra‑fast door application that works seamlessly with your NVR and automation stack — modern, reliable, and tuned for the moments where speed actually matters.

 ---